 Welcome to the XMPP Newsletter, great to have you here again!
-This issue covers the month of November 2022.
-This is the final release for this year and we will have a well-deserved winter break until the 5th of February 2023!
-Many thanks to all readers and all contributors!
+This issue covers the month of November 2023 and will be the last publication for 2023.
+Many thanks to all our readers and all contributors!

 - Berlin XMPP Meetup (remote): monthly meeting of XMPP enthusiasts in Berlin, every 2nd Wednesday of the month